My Baby Keeps Spitting Up!

 - Have smaller, more frequent feedings instead of long, far-spaced feedings that are more difficult to digest.

 - Avoid tight-fitted baby clothing or anything that puts too much pressure on your little one's tummy.

 - A decrease in the number of wet diapers accompanied by dehydration signs, such as a sunken fontanelle.
 More about required wet and soiled diapers for different ages.

-- Baby vomiting vs. spitting up: Know the difference between spitting up and throwing up.
+- Know the difference between spitting up and throwing up.
 After spitting up, your baby should still seem happy, but vomiting will always cause discomfort.
 Infant vomiting may occasionally occur because of a larger air bubble, but if your infant is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
 Babies who projectile vomit more than once a day may have pyloric stenosis, a stomach problem requiring surgery.

 - If your little one seems to be sleeping less due to discomfort, you should also seek the advice of your pediatrician.

 - If your little one cries a lot after feedings, it could signify severe reflux.

 - If your baby has difficulty eating, has poor weight gain, or refuses to breastfeed, you should get help.

 - If your baby spits blood or green liquid, it could signify something more severe.